 |Group||Credits (mem.
 1)||Credits (mem.
 2)||Credits (mem.
 3)||Credits (mem.
 4)||Credits (ave.)||Sel.
 Order|

-In this example, we were unable to award Group T a townhouse, since only 19 4-person townhouses will be available for selection.
-(Although 20 4-person townhouses exist, we need to save a 4-person townhouse for an R.A. and his/her group.)
+In this example, we were unable to award Group U a townhouse, since only 20 4-person townhouses will be available for selection.
 The table also illustrates how the credit averages are used to determine townhouse selection order.
 In this scenario, Group A would choose their townhouse before any other group.
 They would be followed by Group B, Group C, Group D, and so on.

 What if multiple townhouse or suite groups share the same credit average?
 How is selection order determined then?